-Buttery, melt-in-your-mouth chocolate chip shortbread cookies that are also low carb and keto-friendly.
-These cookies are so easy to make and perfect for holiday baking and gifting.
-They keep well and are only four ingredients!
+Buttery, melt-in-your-mouth keto shortbread cookies are so easy to make and perfect for holiday baking and gifting.
+They are the perfect low carb and keto-friendly treat – they keep well and are only four ingredients!

-Shortbread cookies are always on my must-bake list during the holidays.
+I usually have a long list of cookie recipes to make during the holidays and shortbread cookies are always on my must-bake list.
 I can’t resist the buttery treats and they keep well too, making them great for gifting.
 These keto shortbread cookies are as easy to make as traditional ones.

-I always make a large batch of traditional chocolate chip shortbread cookies so this year I was determined to create a keto version.
+I always make a large batch of traditional shortbread cookies so this year I was determined to create a keto version.